stozi/ambra/README.md

 Thumb keys are mounted at 90° magnetically on 3D printed brackets.
 Alternatively, you can run a 9mm or longer M2.5 bolt through both brackets if you don't need fold-down packability.

-Better put a non-conductive coating over the JST connector's mount points and reenforce the pogo-pin units with a little epoxy putty just to relieve the pins of any leverage.
+Better put a non-conductive coating over the JST connector's mount points and reenforce the pogo-pin units with a smidgen of epoxy putty just to relieve the pins of any leverage.
 In testing.

 ![Alt text](https://github.com/stozi/ambra/blob/main/ambra.png?raw=true)
 ![Alt text](https://github.com/stozi/ambra/blob/main/ambra-back.png?raw=true)